soboapps/DeviceUserInfoReader/README.md

 This is the Scanner App for User App (https://github.com/soboapps/DeviceInfo)

-I wanted this to be able to do Inventory on a devices location.
+I wanted this to be able to do Inventory on a devices location within a building.
+User can check in at a location or check out of the building for the day.

 Store the info in a DB
 ToDo...
 Upload/Sync DB to a WebServer to track the Device.